Why do your beliefs matter? Thoughts become beliefs, then these become our values, and our values become actions.

 The word values seem like an innocent word.
 However, it is another way of saying I can justify my bias, prejudice, and discrimination.
 To believe in something is to take a position on some subject.
 People think all choices are the same, but they are not.
 Those choices we make that are value judgments have far-reaching implications.

 Not all bias is harmful.
 If you don’t want to eat a particular food instead of another, this may not have detrimental consequences.
 At least we think so.
-Sometimes, even the simplest and most innocent decisions may result from a harmful bias if we investigate further.
+Sometimes, even the most straightforward and most innocent decisions may result from a harmful bias if we investigate further.

 Our conscience helps us to make decisions based on moral values.
 It can as long it isn’t subject to programming, which installs negative bias and prejudice.
 Our beliefs become values that drive behavior.
 Our personality and instincts also drive our likes and dislikes.
 These are hard-wired patterns.